Foreign relations of Hamas: Israel

 Islamists appeared to be more interested in studying the Quran than fighting Israel when Israel first came into contact with them in Gaza in the 1970s and 1980s.
 Mujama al-Islamiya, a forerunner of Hamas, was recognized by the Israeli authorities and registered as a charity.
 Members of the Mujama were able to establish an Islamic university as well as mosques, clubs, and schools.
 Importantly, Israel frequently took a back seat to the Islamists' sometimes deadly power struggles with their secular, left-wing Palestinian counterparts in Gaza and the West Bank.
 David Hacham, an Israeli military Arab relations specialist who operated in Gaza in the late 1980s and early 1990s, says, "When I look back at the chain of events, I think we made a mistake."
 However, none at the time considered the outcomes that might occur."
 On the extent to which their own actions may have helped to Hamas's rise, Israeli officials who served in Gaza disagree.
 They attribute the recent growth of the group to outside forces, mainly Iran.
 The Israeli government holds the same opinion.

 Syria

 The Syrian Arab Republic was a staunch supporter of Hamas until 2011 with the outbreak of the Syrian civil war.
 In January 2012, Hamas sided with the Syrian rebels against the government Bashar al-Assad.
 Since 2022, relations have been restored and the support was renewed.
 Since 2022, Hamas is again part of the regional Axis of Resistance.
 In December 2024, the Assad regime collapsed following an offensive by the Syrian opposition.
-In April 2025, it was reported that Syria's transitional president Ahmed al-Sharaa freed Hamas and Islamic Jihad members who were detained under Assad.
+In April 2025, it was reported that Syrian president Ahmed al-Sharaa freed Hamas and Islamic Jihad members who were detained under Assad.